mesgjs/mesgjs-web/.kilocode/rules/memory-bank/context.md

 1. Transpile the new `mwi-component-registry.msjs` and `mwi-html-script.msjs` modules using the fixed `msjstrans` tool.
 2. Run the tests in `test/server/MWISSR.test.js` to validate the entire refactored component resolution flow.
 3. Once tests are passing, this preempting task will be complete, and the original `h.script` refactor follow-on task can be resumed.

+**CURRENT DEBUGGING SESSION:**
+The `MWISSR.test.js` test is failing.
+The renderer is producing raw VNode output instead of HTML, indicating a problem in the `MWISSRVNode`'s `outerHTML` implementation.
+Additionally, the feature promise `mwi.components.ready` was renamed to `mwi.componentsReady` to avoid a prefix collision.
+The next step is to fix the `outerHTML` getter and update the test to reflect the correct output.
+[User note: I think it's actually significantly more likely that the VNode tag formatting options (e.g. `noTag`, `openOpen`) aren't making it through and that the VNode is just falling back to its default formatting.
+We should check that first.]